straitonrj/SWE_3313_Project_Team9/Implementation/README.md

 Here you will find all relevant work for the Implementation section of our *UCars* project.
 To aide our client in understanding how to set up the *UCars* software, we have left an explanation for the general process of running the program.

+## What is *UCars*?
+*UCars* is a user-oriented shopping application that will allow for new and existing users to browse and shop for the perfect car for them.
+Users are able to sign up, login, browse available inventory, and purchase a car.
+Admins are able to promote other users to admin, add new cars to the database, and view a comprehensive sales report.

 ## How to setup *UCars*
 *UCars* is able to run all on systems that have the most recent update for the IntelliJ IDE.
 To run our software, please follow the following instructions:
   - Download the complete project file from this README.